Mo-Alsehli/Driver_Monitoring_System_JetsonNano_SSDMobileNet/README.md

     --onnx /path/to/save/model.onnx
 ```
 5. Create TRT Engine:
-- NVIDIA® TensorRT™ is an SDK for optimizing trained deep learning models to enable high-performance inference.
+- NVIDIA® TensorRT™ is an SDK for optimizing trained deep-learning models to enable high-performance inference.
-- TensorRT contains a deep learning inference optimizer for trained deep learning models, and a runtime for execution.
+- TensorRT contains a deep learning inference optimizer for trained deep learning models and a runtime for execution.
 - After you have trained your deep learning model in a framework of your choice, TensorRT enables you to run it with higher throughput and lower latency.
 ![image](https://github.com/Mo-Alsehli/Driver_Monitoring_System_JetsonNano_SSDMobileNet/assets/98949843/fdd9236d-719b-4bfc-b2f4-8b06682f846f)
 - Create TRT Engine: